plcharbonneau/consul-demo/README.md

 Notes for multi-region demo:

-- `ssh_key_name` - must exist with the same name in both regions; by default us-west-2 and us-east-1, unless other regions specified in `aws_region` and `aws_region_alt`
+- `ssh_key_name` - must exist with this name in both regions (by default us-west-2 and us-east-1)
-- The `ssh_pri_key_file` is used in post-provisioning to ssh into the consul servers and wan join the consul clusters
+- `ssh_pri_key_file` - must point to the location of the file specified in `ssh_key_name`.
+It is used in post-provisioning to ssh into the consul servers and wan join the consul clusters

 ## Demo Prep